 It called for plenty of veal, sliced hard-boiled eggs, seasoning, plus a dash of beef stock – and nothing more!
 I say, the pie dish was packed to the rafters with meat, and it took days to munch our way through this somewhat Victorian overindulgence!

 Now, I must admit, I’ve been a trifle reckless with our precious rations, but nevertheless, Miss Windsor has certainly prevailed, and will not see anyone go hungry in wartime Britain!
 You see, thankfully, vegetables are not rationed here, so without further ado, I whipped up this delightful pie which is full to the brim with nutritious vegetables, plus the addition of a solitary tin of garden peas that I found lurking behind a rusty old tin of Bird’s Custard powder – How spiffing!

 Plus I threw in a smattering of garlic that I saved from dear Winnie’s allotment, which I chopped and dried during the summer months in readiness for a glorious pie moment like this!

 Darlings I'm feeling awfully parched now!
 So, before I pop off to warm up my darling Brown Betty teapot for a well-deserved cuppa, to be, of course, supped from my sage green Wood's Ware Beryl cup and saucer.
 I must say in the Miss Windsor household not a thing is wasted, therefore, Grandmother Josie would often trumpet: “Waste not, want not!”

-Of course, she was absolutely correct, as I have very fond memories of my darling grandmother saving anything from a few grains of cooked rice, half a small boiled potato, to a handful of cheese crumbs that one would store in a Tupperware container and used to make the suppertime classic of Welsh rarebit – I dare say, you never know when that morsel of food may come in handy!
+Of course, she was absolutely correct, as I have very fond memories of my darling grandmother saving anything from a few grains of cooked rice, half a small boiled potato, to a handful of cheese crumbs that one would store in a Tupperware container and used to whip-up the suppertime classic of Welsh rarebit – I dare say, you never know when that morsel of food may come in handy!